 - Yorkton: 306-786-1505 or 306-786-1429

 Public Process: Livestock developers are encouraged to initiate a public consultation process.
 All developers should discuss their plans with their neighbours and their rural municipality.
-Those developing large operations should consider a formal process involving public notices and open houses.
+Persons developing large operations should consider a formal process involving public notices and providing opportunity for the public to understand what is proposed.
 Other agencies may have specific requirements for a public consultation process associated with their regulatory process.

 Site Characterization: A site investigation will determine the presence and location of ground and surface water resources and the natural geological and topographical protection provided by the site.
 Interpretation of local (site) conditions requires evaluation of the regional geology from existing data sources.
 Site characterization is normally completed by a qualified professional.